 Videos also provide another channel to deliver your message to your ideal client for those who may not like reading.

 It doesn’t have to be fancy.
 You can shoot it with a smartphone, upload it to YouTube and post a link.

 Most of these simple fixes can be done by someone with little to no website development experience.
 Especially if you’re using a tool like Wix, SquareSpace, or Duda.

 If you follow them, you’ll see a noticeable change in your website’s performance as a sales tool.

-For more tips to improve your website you can also download our free Website Essentials Pack and get a complete set of planning tools, checklists, and templates to design a successful website.
+For more tips to improve your website you can also download our Website Essentials Pack and get a complete set of planning tools, checklists, and templates to design a successful website.